What Burglars Don’t Want You to Know

 - If the lights are on, close your blinds.
 I like being able to look in your windows.
-I’m watching to see if you’re home and for expensive flat screen TVs or gaming systems I can sell.
+Why?
+I’m watching to see if you’re home and for expensive flat-screen TVs or gaming systems I can sell.
 I drive around your neighborhood at night to select my targets.

-- Leaving windows open when no one is home is like an inviting me in.
-Install locks that keep me from opening window open wide enough to get inside.
+- Leaving windows open when no one is home is like inviting me in.
+Install locks that keep me from opening windows open wide enough to get inside.

 Safety is not a luxury.
 Safety is a basic human need.
-The groundbreaking psychologist Abraham Maslow placed safety as one of the key bases for his famous pyramid-shaped Hierarchy of Human Needs.
-In Maslow’s pyramid, safety is second only to basic physiological needs for food, water and air.
+Psychologist Abraham Maslow placed safety as one of the key bases for his famous pyramid-shaped Hierarchy of Human Needs.
+In Maslow’s pyramid, safety is second only to basic physiological needs for food, water, and air.

 A vital focus of personal safety is feeling safe inside and around your home.
 Your home environment needs to provide you with a sense of peace that stems from personal safety.
-A major threat that can shatter your sense of peace comes from criminals and criminal activity particularly theft, burglary, home invasion robbery.
+A major threat that can shatter your sense of peace comes from criminals and criminal activity, particularly theft, burglary, home invasion, or robbery.